 Maya Angelou

 MD is a queer, non-binary careworker and artist of Italian-Danish descent, based in Tkaronto.
+They are a registered social worker, somatic movement and yoga teacher and perinatal doula and childbirth educator.
 With a focus on somatic and embodied psychotherapy, gender and trans-affirming advocacy, and birthwork, MD integrates these practices in a holistic way that fosters resilience, re-membering, and transformation within the communities they serve.
+As a performance and dance artist with over a two decades of experience, MD's creative background informs their carework practice by nurturing a deep creative wisdom of the body's language.

-As a performance artist with over a decade of experience, MD's creative work explores playful and poignant expressions of identity, body politics, and transformation.
+MD's own creative practice as a movement and performance artist explores playful and poignant expressions of identity, body politics, and transformation.
 Their performances blend drag, burlesque, and clowning, using humor, subversion, theatricality and physicality to challenge social constructs and power dynamics.
-MD’s work provokes thought, questions societal expectations, and explores alternative ways of thinking and being beyond the limitations imposed by the status quo.
+MD’s creative work provokes thought, questions societal expectations, and explores alternative ways of thinking and being beyond the limitations imposed by the status quo.

 MD’s artistic and carework practices are deeply intertwined, offering space for expression, processing, and connection during times of uncertainty.
 These practices serve as both a source of strength and a form of resistance, helping reclaim agency and acting as vital tools for community care and liberation.